 It is call "micro" because it does not penetrate the deeper layers of the skin like traditional ink tattoos.

 Pigment is gently depositied into the upper dermal layers of the skin.
 The chemistry of the pigments used are formulated for cosmetic facial tattoos.

-This is not your father's sailor tattoo!
+This is not your father's old "sailor" tattoo!

 Over time, micro-pigmentation will fade and disappear, and touch ups or "boosts" are required periodically to maintain your color.